fatenalkoud/task2-control-interface-/README.md

 # task2-control-interface-
-Three sub-missions of the second task have been implemented
+4 sub-task of the task have been implemented

 task2 (html file)
 - I designed the control interface to move the base and it contains five buttons to move (right, left, backword, forword, stop)